James Webb Space Telescope

-	The James Webb Telescope is projected to reach the Lagrange point 2 and is estimated to take exactly ten years to complete its primary goals.
+The James Webb Telescope is projected to reach the Lagrange point 2 and is estimated to take exactly 10 years to complete its primary goals.
 It cost 10 billion dollars to manufacture the enormous telescope, and the Cryocooler cost 150 million dollars.

 This telescope will hopefully help us unravel the truth about black holes and communicate with possible alien communities living at the far end of the galaxy.
-In contrast to the Spitzer telescope, this telescope will give more clear resolutions images from the furthest reaches of the universe.
+In contrast to the Spitzer telescope, this telescope will give more clear resolution images from the furthest reaches of the universe.